kxnoun/TorontoParking/README.md

 5. To use more features, users can easily create and log into an account using their email and password (with Firebase auth and real time database).
 6. To reserve, users must register their vehicle and enter a valid date/time.
 7. Finally, the reservation is complete.

+## Future Plans

+- Implement a database that contains all reservations and handles parking availability.
+- Get the current number of physically available spaces using Toronto monitoring systems.
+- Link a payment system to the application when reserving parkings.
+- Save user-defined vehicles for future use.
+- Create user-defined recently viewed, favorited, and past reservations activities.
+- Design different color themes for application.
+- Change the app from the simulation stage, to a working, production stage.
+- Hopefully, release the project on the Google Play Store.

+## Challenges

+- I wanted to send a reservation confirmation email/text to the user using Twilio API, however, there were many problems setting this up.
+- Trying to get the number of currently available parking spaces.

+### Known Bugs

+- Some buttons are still not functional.